Table of contents

 Channel optimization: With channel optimization, it allows software to send messages to customers through the channels where they are most likely to show interaction.
 Since this is different for each person, it's nice if this is automated by your software.

-Send-time optimization: In addition to the optimal channel, marketing automation also allows you to drive your marketing so that your campaigns are delivered at the times when your customers are most likely to interact.
+Send-time optimization: In addition to the optimal channel, marketing automation allows you to direct your marketing so that your campaigns are delivered at the times with the greatest likelihood of customer interaction.
 Timing is key.

 What do you use marketing automation for?